synamaxmusic/star-rider-notes/README.md

 And this Sinistar sprite shows up in the middle of the Milky Way racetrack.
 Both easter eggs pop up at the top left corner of the screen.

+With this table, we're able to reconstruct the source code to build the first two Image ROMs.
+[Click this text to view the code!](starrider_image_0.asm)

 ----